AseptSoft Core Documentation

 Highlight open valves

-Colors open valves in green for quick visual identification of flow paths
+Colors open and pulsating valves in green for quick visual identification of flow paths

 Highlight status changes between steps